JoaoVitorSBarbosa/JoaoVitorSBarbosa/README.md

 # About me:

-- :gear: I’m control and automation engineering and electronics technician.
+- :gear: I’m control and automation engineering student and electronics technician.

 - :robot: Experienced in  development of combat and autonomous robots.

 - :electric_plug: I love designing electronic projects and embedded systems.

-- :computer: Work with full stack development for web applications.
+- :computer: Work with full stack development.

 ### :hammer_and_wrench: Languages and Tools :